Romilly Madew - Chief Executive

 Lynne is the point of contact for all legal and governance issues that arise across the organisation.
 Lynne has a BA LLM from the University of Sydney and worked at the commercial law firm, Allens for 20 years.
 She is also a Graduate of the Australian Institute of Company Directors.

-Jorge Chapa - Executive Director Green Star
+Jorge Chapa - Executive Director Green Star Development and Operations

 As the Executive Director for Green Star Development and Operations, Jorge is responsible for delivering the next generation of Green Star rating tools.
 Leading the GBCA’s growing team of technical managers, Jorge directs the ongoing evolution of Green Star and ensures that the Green Star rating tools are technically robust and equipped to deliver more sustainable outcomes for Australia’s buildings, fitouts and communities.